awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 }
 ```

 The following policy allows customers to create a snapshot without having to specify tags\.
 The `CreateTags` action is evaluated only if tags are specified in the `CreateSnapshot` or `CreateSnapshots` request\.
+Tags can be omitted in the request\.
 If a tag is specified, the tag must be `purpose=test`\.
 No other tags are allowed in the request\.

 ```
 {